virtualscienceforum/virtualscienceforum/long_range_colloquium.md

 We provide a venue for seminars about latest developments in condensed matter physics and quantum information.

-The colloquium runs every other Wednesday at 1:30 PM ET (19:30 CEST), starting April 15.
+The colloquium runs every other Wednesday at 1:30 PM ET (19:30 CEST).
-Attendance is open to everyone, but please [register](#nathalie-de-leon-princeton-university) to attend!
+Attendance is open to everyone, but please [register](#mohammad-hafezi-university-of-maryland-and-jqi) to attend!

 ## Program